SaachiA/Covid_19_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/100988967/156877128-8538f7c9-4855-4a40-8746-b8778eda7d28.png)

---Total number of confirmed cases and deaths in a region with code 12071
+--Total number of confirmed cases and deaths in a region with code 12071 on 27/10/2020

 Vac_fac_cases